“It’s a Great Life” – Song Recording

 13 Comments on ““It’s a Great Life” – Song Recording”

-1. Snakypoet (Rosemary Nissen-Wade) Says:
+1. Rosemary Nissen-Wade's avatar Snakypoet (Rosemary Nissen-Wade) Says:

 Oh, good on you!
 I love it even more now.
 The dirge-like tune is perfect, and this didn’t sound too fast for me but just right.
 You gave it a nice Country twang, too.
 (And it’s nice to hear the voice of a cyber-friend. 😊)